barbarapawlowskaa/monoisotopic_prediction_thesis/README.md

 pip install -r requirements.txt
 ```

-The main dependencies are IsoSpecPy, NumPy, matplotlib, pandas, and
+The main dependencies are IsoSpecPy, NumPy, matplotlib 3.9.2, pandas, and
 `envemind` (`step15` only).

 `envemind` is installed directly from its